sanko/infix/docs/cookbook.md

 1.  **Type Mapping & Signature Generation:** The binding's primary job is to translate the host language's type representation (e.g., Python's `ctypes.c_int`) into an `infix` signature string.
 2.  **Trampoline Caching:** The binding **must** implement a global, persistent cache for trampolines, using the signature string as the key, to amortize the one-time JIT compilation cost.
 3.  **Memory & Lifetime Management:** The binding must act as a bridge between the host language's Garbage Collector (GC) and C's manual memory management, holding references to objects to prevent premature collection.
 4.  **The Callback Bridge:** A C handler must be implemented to transfer control from a native C call back into the host language's runtime, handling argument unmarshalling and potential GIL (Global Interpreter Lock) acquisition.
+This should use the `infix_reverse_create_closure` API.

 ### Recipe: Porting a Python Binding from `dyncall` to `infix`